Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 How is sickle cell anaemia diagnosed?

 If you carry the gene for sickle cell disease, your doctor may suggest screening your immediate family.
-That is your: parents, children, brothers and sisters.
-This is because they have a 1 in 2 chance (50%) of carrying the sickle cell disease gene.
+That may be your parents, children, brothers or sisters.

 How is sickle cell anaemia treated?